joaomilho/shoot/README.md

 The resulting images will be saved on <font size="7">	`.screenshots`</font> folder.

+If you wanna just test your scenarios, without paying SauceLabs and wasting time with remote connections:

+	$ shoot test my_scenario.rb

+Or you can run a whole folder, like:

+	$ shoot test my_scenarios/

+The `test` command will run locally using phantomjs (capybara).

 You can choose to deactivate the browsers you don't wanna use, based on id as well.
 Example:

 	$ shoot deactivate 2